 Everybody struggles with different things.
 I don’t think my advice would be very useful, do you?
-But here’s one thing: don’t listen to people, you have to do it yourself.
-Don’t listen to people trying to tell you to be something other than you are.
-Lots of people try, very few succeed.
+But here’s one thing: don’t listen to people trying to tell you to be something other than who you are.
+Lots of people try to do this, but very few succeed.
 I have been extremely lucky.
 I’ve had a great deal of good luck.
 I didn’t know it was luck at the time.
 I have so much to be grateful for.

 How does one attract luck?

 Well, luck is different for a lot of people.
-I don’t know whether to attribute mine to my parents or schooling… whatever it is, I’m very grateful for it.
+I don’t know whether to attribute mine to my parents or schooling… whatever the source was, I’m very grateful for it.

 What role has gratitude played in your life?

 I was what my mother called a happy child.
-That’s the way to keep being.
 I genuinely enjoy being happy and grateful.
-Gratitude comes from recognizing the part in your life that is happy.
-I think that’s why I’m grateful for a lot of things.
+Gratitude comes from recognizing the parts of your life that are happy, and I think that’s why I’m grateful for a lot of things.
 I recognize what’s made me happy.
 I recognize that I have been lucky.

 What do you want to do for the rest of your life?

-I face the next 100 years very optimistically!
-I’ve lived gracefully and I also want to die that way.
+I’m going to face the next 100 years very optimistically!
+I’ve lived gracefully, and I also want to die that way.

 A lot of young people, especially on social media, talk about their “F-O-M-O”—“Fear of Missing Out.”
-From your perspective of years, what experiences should they really not miss out on?
+From your perspective, what experiences should they really not miss out on?